cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 | AEAD_AES_128_CCM_8     | 2<sup>30.9</sup> | 2<sup>13</sup> |
 {: #ex-table title="Example limits"}

-AEAD_CHACHA20_POLY1305 provides no limit to q based on the provided analysis.
+AEAD_CHACHA20_POLY1305 provides no limit to q based on the provided single-user analyses.

 The limit for q on AEAD_AES_128_CCM and AEAD_AES_128_CCM_8 is reduced due to a need to reduce the value of q to ensure that IA does not exceed the target.